I. Undergraduate Theory Diagnostic Exam

-State law requires that the University of Mississippi accept freshman music theory transfer credits from community colleges.
+The University of Mississippi accepts freshman music theory transfer credits from community colleges.
 Sophomore music theory credits, however, are not automatically transferred.
 In order for students from community colleges to receive sophomore music theory credit at the University of Mississippi, two requirements must be met:

 - Students must have received a grade of C or higher for sophomore theory at their community college.

 - Students must pass a diagnostic exam for Music Theory III (Mus 205) and Music Theory IV (Mus 206) given by the theory area at the University of Mississippi.

 For those students who meet the first requirement and wish to take the diagnostic exam, below is a study guide detailing what is on the exam, and a practice exam.
 Students have one hour maximum to complete the written exam.
 The diagnostic exam is given during the first week of classes in the Fall semester.

 Music Theory Undergraduate Diagnostic Exam Study Guide